Devandra21/Posts_recommendation_Revidely/README.md

 7) Shares are random integers between 0 to 40 using kutools.
 8) Time spent per posts are random real numbers between 1 to 60 seconds using kutools.
 9) link opened are assigned randomly 0 or 1 or 2, 0 for no link present , 1 for link present but not opening , 2 for link present and opening.

-Finally a new score is given based on the formula:
-Score = (.5)*(views) + (.38)*(upvote) + (-.14)*(downvote) + (.21)*(Comments) + (.16)*(Shares) + (-.15)*(timespent) + (.04)*(link opened)
+Finally a new score is given based on the formula:- Score = (.5)*(views) + (.38)*(upvote) + (-.14)*(downvote) + (.21)*(Comments) + (.16)*(Shares) + (-.15)*(timespent) + (.04)*(link opened)

 Reasons to assign such values:
 1) All the coeffiecients sum to 1.
 2) All the variables used are normalized variables.